Snufkin0866/pyliquid/README.md

 Pyliquid is based on pyquoinex written by kapipara.(Twitter: @kapipara180) The author editted the wrapper to make it available for HFT, so that it doesn't cause errors when you send more than 1 requests in every seconds.
+And the author added some other functions.
 Take care not to send too many requests, or you will be banned by the exchange.
+Thank you kapipara!

 https://note.mu/kapipara180/n/n020f6b2a4037